 When the number of donors and volunteers for an enterprise is not sufficient to produce a valuable social result, or when the public spirit of donors and volunteers flags, it often becomes important for social entrepreneurs and social change markets to turn to the government for sufficient, sustainable, and scalable funding.
 If for example, one develops an excellent curriculum with a charter school that can significantly enhance the learning of disadvantaged students, and one wants to see that idea spread across many charter and public schools, the only way that can happen is for the government – which finances most of the final demand for public education through tax dollars, and regulates all suppliers of education through certification processes – to support this expansion.
 It cannot be done through a pure private market in education.

+Private and Public Partnerships

-Of course, it is not unheard of for business leaders and entrepreneurs to seek the help of government to reduce their market risk in launching ventures which offer future “public benefits” in the form of economic development, jobs, benefits to consumers, and a larger tax base.
+Of course, it is not unheard of for business leaders and entrepreneurs to seek the help of government to reduce their market risk in launching ventures that offer future “public benefits” in the form of economic development, jobs, benefits to consumers, and a larger tax base.
 And, on occasion, government officials will see sufficient public benefit in such arrangements that they will support them with government expenditures, credit, or other uses of government authority (such as the use of eminent domain which allows them to take private property for public purposes as long as the owners receive fair compensation).
-But these efforts are typically launched from business platforms, and will ultimately depend or ordinary market processes to do most of the public work.
-To no small degree, the promise of leveraging private dollars for public purposes is that attracts government to such arrangements.
+But these efforts are typically launched from business platforms, and will ultimately depend on ordinary market processes to do most of the public work.
+To no small degree, the promise of leveraging private dollars for public purposes is what attracts government to such arrangements.

 But these “private/public partnerships” differ quite a bit from the kinds of social entrepreneurship and change making where the important leveraging will come not from market processes taking over, but from social and political processes, leading to changes in norms and values and public policies.
-And it these other kinds of engagements with the part of the private sector that is called the voluntary sector that are more clearly social enterprise efforts – partly because the goals often include important non-economic goals, partly because they depend on charitable, civic, and patriotic contributions, and partly because they often depend heavily on government support as well as private but public spirited contributions.
+And it is these other kinds of public engagements with the voluntary sector (part of the private sector) that are more clearly social enterprise efforts – partly because the goals often include important non-economic goals, partly because they depend on charitable, civic, and patriotic contributions, and partly because they often depend heavily on government support as well as private but public spirited contributions.

-The Commitment to the Social Mission Rather Than Individual Financial Returns: Finally, social entrepreneurs and change-makers, unlike business entrepreneurs and visionary leaders are most strongly motivated by their desire to see social conditions altered, rather than to reap the private financial returns that could come from a successful business venture.
+4) The Commitment to the Social Mission Rather Than Individual Financial Returns

+Finally, social entrepreneurs and change-makers, unlike business entrepreneurs and visionary leaders are most strongly motivated by their desire to see social conditions altered, rather than to reap the private financial returns that could come from a successful business venture.
 This doesn’t mean that social entrepreneurs and social change makers have to take a vow of poverty to qualify as social entrepreneurs.
 Even social entrepreneurs have to take care of themselves and give their kids a chance to succeed in life by getting a good education.
 But it does mean that when a social entrepreneur is faced with a choice to distribute excess financial returns earned by the enterprise to the creators and owners of the enterprise, or to plow the returns back into larger, more sustained efforts to produce the desired social effects, the social entrepreneur will resist the temptation to pay him or herself, and put the returns back into the social mission.